c4a-ri/dialbb/README.md

 #### Test Method

-The following commands allow you to test features not used in Sample Transition Network Application.
+The following commands allow you to test features not used in the Snips+STN ApplicatiSNIon.

   ```sh
   $ cd sample_apps/lab_app_en